yuzhoumo/opensuse-configs/README.md

 - `dot.sh`: Install dotfiles from [Github](https://github.com/yuzhoumo/dotfiles)
 - `gnome.sh`: Install Gnome extensions and set various tweaks/themes
 - `post.sh`: Set various configurations after everything is installed

+### Notes

+- Scripts work with the Gnome installation of openSUSE Tumbleweed
+- Make sure to use X11 (otherwise may need a restart and re-run for Wayland)